These Linux distros still run on 32-bit hardware in 2026

 The Void Linux i686 Xfce desktop, showing an application launcher, a terminal, and a file browser window.

-Void Linux, like Alpine Linux, stands on its own as an indepdendent distribution that isn't forked from Debian or any other distribution.
+Void Linux, like Alpine Linux, stands on its own as an independent distribution that isn't forked from Debian or any other distribution.
 It uses OpenRC instead of systemd, so if you're coming from a mainstream systemd distribution, there might be a bit of a learning curve.

-The 32 bit (i686) image is available in both "core" and "xfce" images, which give you a command line-only and pre-configured Xfce desktop experience, respectively.
+The 32-bit (i686) image is available in both "core" and "xfce" images, which give you a command line-only and pre-configured Xfce desktop experience, respectively.

 Full disclosure: Since I don't have a 32-bit computer right now, I wasn't able to test any of these outside of a virtual machine.
 If you successfully installed one of these distros on real hardware, share about it in the comments so others can learn from your experience!